FIVE JEWELS OF WISDOM

 physical acts, words and thoughts.
 Moses gave the children of Israel a simple

-essential and universal guide that every Jew, Christian and Muslim should
+and universal guide that every Jew, Christian, and Muslim should adhere to, as

-adhere to (since all three are part of the same line of divine guidance).
-Yet
+all three are part of the same line of divine guidance.
+Yet, sadly, even these

-sadly, even these simple commandments are mostly platitudes, just empty words
+simple commandments are often reduced to platitudes, mere empty words in our

-in our modern-day world.
-If it were not so, how could a Christian kill a
+modern world.
+If it were not so, how could a Christian kill a Muslim, a Muslim

-Muslim, a Muslim kill a Jew, or a Jew kill anyone?
-Have they forgotten the
+kill a Jew, or a Jew kill anyone?
+Have they forgotten the sixth commandment,

-sixth commandment, 'You shall not kill'?
-However, their wars for power continue
+'You shall not kill'?
+However, their wars for power continue today.
+Counties

 What people fail to see is that every act of violence they perform is